 The man went to the Bodhisatta’s house, and on first sight the Bodhisatta could tell he was not a good person; however, he agreed to let him work as his servant.
-The man diligently cooked and cleaned, gathered wood, pounded rice, and washed his feet.
+The man diligently cooked and cleaned, gathered wood, pounded rice, and washed the family’s feet.
 One night, unable to find a stool to support the Bodhisatta’s feet, he sat up all night so the Bodhisatta could rest them on his thighs.
 Later, when the Bodhisatta’s wife gave birth to a son, the man was very helpful.

 The Bodhisatta’s wife wanted to reward the man for his excellent service and suggested giving him the magic spell.
 The Bodhisatta agreed and taught it to him, afterwards adding that if anyone ever asked where he learned it, he must not, out of shame, deny that it came from an untouchable.
 If he lied, the spell would no longer work for him.
 The man promised that he would never do such a thing and thanked the Bodhisatta.

 The young man moved to the city and earned a good living selling delicious mangoes.
 One day the king was given one and loved it so much he hired the man to supply the palace with mangoes, making him very wealthy.
 Eventually the king asked how he found mangoes out of season and the man told of his magic spell.
 When the king asked to see it done, they went to the royal park and approached a mango tree.
 The young man stood seven feet back, spoke the spell, and threw a handful of water on the tree, causing a shower of mangoes to fall to the ground.

 When the king asked what marvelous person had taught him this spell, the young man feared he would lose his prestige with the king by admitting it was an untouchable, so he lied and said he learned it from a world-renowned teacher in Taxila.
 And at the very moment he denied the Bodhisatta, the spell was gone.